Cooperative quantum tunneling of the magnetization in Fe-doped Li$_3$N: Results

 \subsection{Isothermal magnetization}

-Figure\,\ref{M-H} shows isothermal magnetization curves of \lifen~at $T = 2$\,K and a sweep-rate of $\mu_0\mathrm{d}H/\mathrm{d}t = 0.39$\,mT/s for samples with different Fe content $x$.
+Figure\,\ref{M-H} shows isothermal magnetization curves $M(H)$ of \lifen~at $T = 2$\,K and a sweep-rate of $\mu_0\mathrm{d}H/\mathrm{d}t = 0.39$\,mT/s for samples with different Fe content $x$ (samples 1-4).
 Arrows indicate the direction of the field sweep.
 The $H$-field was applied parallel to the crystallographic $c$-axis.
 In order to obtain saturation, the samples were field cooled prior to the measurement in $\mu_0H = 7$\,T. For better comparison, the curves are normalized to their saturation magnetization at $T = 2$\,K [$M_\mathrm{sat} = (5.0\pm 0.3)\,\mu_\mathrm{B}/\mathrm{Fe}$].

 The isothermal magnetization curves show pronounced steps at several field values with the largest change in magnetization at $H = 0$ (Fig.\,\ref{M-H}a,b) Whereas the step at $H = 0$ shows a decrease in intensity for higher Fe concentrations, all steps in finite fields increase with~$x$.
-This is also clearly seen in the derivatives shown in Fig.\,\ref{M-H}c,d.
 Even without invoking the microscopic origin of this behavior, it indicates that the step at $H = 0$ is caused by isolated, non-interaction Fe-atoms whereas Fe-Fe interactions are at play at the smaller steps in finite fields.
+This behavior is also clearly seen in the derivatives shown in Fig.\,\ref{M-H}c,d.
+Note that we refer to these anomalies also as peaks in the following, which refers to the corresponding derivative d$M$/d$H$.